Glozman/assignment-for-Bringoz/README.md

 Drivers microservice service responsibility is to store, maintain and query driver’s data.

 ## Driver domain:
-A driver model should store the following data: personal information (such as name, age, address), driver status, working hours and current location.
+A driver model store the following data: personal information (such as name, age, address), driver status, working hours and current location.

 ## Endpoints: